julzaza/wildwitchherbs/_posts/2025-07-07-full-moon-rituals.md

 ### Wormwood (Artemisia absinthium): The Banisher in the Balkans

-Wormwood clears interference—illness, spirits, and grief.
+Wormwood clears interference: illness, spirits, and grief.

 #### Ritual: Wormwood Protection Bundle